Why geography should not decide care: the story behind NNHF’s founding

 The Novo Nordisk Haemophilia Foundation was founded in Zurich, Switzerland, guided by a dedicated Council of experts.
 This diverse group brought together leaders in haemophilia care, patient advocacy, and global health to shape a clear vision and strategy for the Foundation’s mission.

 NNHF works closely with partners in 87 countries, ensuring that programmes respond to local needs.
-Our priority regions include low-middle income countries including Africa, Asia, and Latin and South America.
-To strengthen these partnerships, the Foundation has expanded beyond Zurich with three satellite offices in Nairobi and Bangkok, bringing support closer to the communities we serve.
+Our priority include low-middle income countries including Africa, Asia, and Latin and South America.
+To strengthen these partnerships, the Foundation has expanded beyond Zurich with three satellite offices in Nairobi, Bangkok and Copenhagen, bringing support closer to the communities we serve.

 It started with a question: Why should a person’s birthplace decide the quality of their haemophilia care?